jroller33/Express.js-Notes-App/README.md

   all server.js
   GET /api/notes

-  POST /api/notes is writing noteId but not noteTitle or noteText

   to do:
-  finish /routes/notes.js
-  start testing routes with insomnia
+  POST /api/notes is writing noteId but not noteTitle or noteText connect backend js --> frontend js --> html finish testing routes with insomnia

   UUID IS USED FOR NOTE IDS
-  notes.html needs work
-  landing.js???
   make sure js that's dynamically changing html is working w notes.html is separate middleware (in a module) needed? connect everything